 Oral cancer appears in the form of a tumor or ulcer that does not go away anywhere in the mouth, including the cheeks and gums.
-Here you will learn about everything related to it, to the methods of oral cancer treatment available in Turkey.
+Here you will learn about all oral cancer, its diagnosis and causes, as well as the oral cancer treatment methods available in Turkey.

 Early detection of tumors can lead to better treatment outcomes and may help prevent you or someone you love from becoming one of the 11,230 people who could die this year.